Click hear to learn about the giant ear.

 E-Mail: chupp@umich.edu

-Labs Pages Outreach Elementary School Science Activities Saturday Morning Physics Lectures on Nuclear Magnets DMAPT Presentation: The Physics of Vision Links to Public Lecture Videos Science The Marvelous, Mysterious
+for the Physical Science (Physics 440) Outreach Elementary School Science Activities Saturday Morning Physics Lectures on Nuclear Magnets DMAPT Presentation: The Physics of Vision Links to Public Lecture Videos Science The Marvelous, Mysterious

 Muon on Sports, etc. The Physics of Basketball